ABOUT ME

 Indexing is another area of fascination for me.
 An index can make or break the usability of a reference book.
 An index is not a concordance; the indexer must be able to understand the audience of a book and be true to the author's style.
 Writing an index combines creativity with analysis.
 The mere thought of this gets my juices going.

 Although my day career is not winding down, strong binoculars are no longer required for me to see retirement in the horizon.
 This is part of the reason for my deep dive (yes, I did just use a business cliché) into the publishing world.
-I have no intentions of slowing down when I retire, just to reschedule.
+I have no intentions of slowing down when I retire, just to rescheduling.

 Other possibly interesting things about me: